 Sun Protection FAQ Wrap-Up

 Hiking sun protection comes in many different forms and they can all serve their place.
 Look at your unique needs based on your skin tone and where you’re hiking, then choose the appropriate gear and products for your adventures.
-The sun doesn’t have to be a foe as long as we take the right steps so we can enjoy the outdoors safely!Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+The sun doesn’t have to be a foe as long as we take the right steps so we can enjoy the outdoors safely!SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.